 The asteroid 4 Vesta has a diameter of ~525 km with an outer basaltic crust thin enough (~1025 km) to have been completely excavated down to diogenitic material, or deeper still into harzburgitic material, by the impact of a 1020 km-sized impactor.
 This event would have produced the 460-km-wide, ~13-km-deep crater observed near the south pole.
-Some of the thousands of identified fragments that were spalled into space by these impacts, appropriately named Vestoids, form a bridge between the orbit of Vesta and both the v6 secular resonance and the 3:1 Kirkwood gap.
+Some of the thousands of identified fragments that were spalled into space by these impacts, appropriately named Vestoids, form a bridge between the orbit of Vesta and both the ν6 secular resonance and the 3:1 Kirkwood Gap associated with Jupiter.
 These fragments were eventually perturbed into an Earth-crossing orbit on a time scale of tens of m.y., from which pieces could easily find their way to Earth.
-One Vestoid, 1929 Kollaa, has a spectral signature consistent with a pyroxene composition similar to that of cumulate eucrites.
+One Vestoid, (1929) Kollaa, has a spectral signature consistent with a pyroxene composition similar to that of cumulate eucrites.

 The ArAr age of NWA 1836 and other eucrites were reset by large impact events at a time closely corresponding to the impact reset ages of lunar meteorites, which occurred during the Late Heavy Bombardment period ~3.84.1 b.y. ago.
 Age clusters for eucrites include some that are slightly younger than those representing the Moon; specifically, clusters at ~3.45, ~3.55, and ~3.78 are younger, while other clusters at ~3.90 and 3.984.07 b.y. parallel those of lunar samples (Bogard and Garrison, 2009).
 Both lunar and Vesta chronometer resetting events likely represent the same population of impactors, with impacts on Vesta continuing for a longer time.
 CRE age distributions of a statistical sampling of HEDs show that at least two major impact events occurred, ~22 and 39 m.y. ago, which delivered samples such as NWA 1836 to Earth.

-Northwest Africa 1836 is one among a relatively small cumulate eucrite group represented in part by the monomict breccias Medanitos, Binda, Talampaya, and Dhofar 007, the unbrecciated eucrites Moama, Moore County, Nagaria, and Serra de Magé, and various other eucrites from the hot and cold deserts of Northwest Africa and Antarctica, respectively.
+Northwest Africa 1836 is a member of a relatively small cumulate eucrite group represented in part by the monomict breccias Medanitos, Binda, Talampaya, and Dhofar 007, the unbrecciated eucrites Moama, Moore County, Nagaria, and Serra de Magé, and various other eucrites from the hot and cold deserts of Northwest Africa and Antarctica, respectively.
 The photo above shows an 8.83 g partial slice of NWA 1836.